aditya-verp/AutomatComposeDeploy/README.md

     mkdir autodeploy
     ```

-3. **Clone Repositories**: Clone each of your Git repositories into the `autodeploy` folder.
+3. **Clone Repositories**: Clone each of your Applicatio Git repositories into the `autodeploy` folder.
 Ensure each repository contains a Docker Compose file configured as needed for deployment.
     #### NOTE: You can use gitcloner to clone multiple repositries.
     ```bash
     cd autodeploy